You only need to submit this information once, not each time you log in. The only time you will need to resubmit this information is if it changes.

 WHAT TO BRING

-Basic washing goods are also not provided.
-Please bring an adequate supply of your own toiletries including soap, shampoo, conditioner, toothpaste, deodorant, and any other personal toiletries you may require.
-It is strongly advised that female students pack a healthy supply of feminine hygiene items as certain brands and goods are not available in Poland.
+Basic washing goods are provided (shampoo, conditioner, and soap), but it is advisable to bring your own as only small quantities and limited items are provided.
+Don’t forget toothpaste, deodorant, and any other personal toiletries you may require.
+It is strongly advised that female students pack a healthy supply of feminine hygiene items as western brands and goods are not available in Tanzania.

-NOTE: Hairdryers are not provided in the dorms.
-Remember to bring your own if you would like to.
-Make sure you check the Powering Electronics section below to confirm you have the correct adaptor.
+NOTE: Hairdryers are provided in the rooms.
+However, if you decide to bring your own, make sure you check the Powering Electronics section below to confirm you have the correct adaptor.

 Meals will also be provided on off-campus activity days and will include lunches in local restaurants depending on the location of activities.

-Be sure you have updated any special dietary requirements on the portal so we can be sure to not only prep the chef ahead of your arrival, but also pre-request any special requirements for meals that may be provided on your long-haul flight to Europe.
-If you have any concerns, please reach out to our Admissions Team.
+Be sure you have updated any special dietary requirements on the portal so we can be sure to not only prep the chef ahead of your arrival, but also pre-request any special requirements for meals that may be provided on your long-haul flight to Tanzania.
+If you have any concerns, please reach out to the Admissions Team.

-It is important to remember that we will be situated on a different continent for this incredible two-week adventure.
-Most of our meals will be provided in the campus dining hall.
-It is a huge part of cultural immersion to understand that the culinary delights will be very different from home.
+It is important to remember that we will be situated on the other side of the world for this incredible two-week adventure.
+Most of our meals will be provided in the Azure Boutique Resort, however, it is a huge part of cultural immersion to understand that the culinary delights will be very different from home.
 It is important to come with an open mind and embrace the culinary diversity of our host country.

 CURRENCY AND PAYMENT OPTIONS

-The FutureDocs Abroad Tuition includes all program costs, international airfare, accommodations, local in-country transportation, and meals, including breakfast, lunch, and dinner whilst on location.
-Please note that meals are not provided whilst traveling to and from our host destination unless the airline provides.
+The Tuition includes all program costs, international airfare, accommodations, local in-country transportation, and meals, including breakfast, lunch, and dinner while on location.
+Please note that meals are not provided during travel to and from our host destination, with the exception of meals provided by the airline.

 Students may want to bring pocket money for their own personal expenses, shopping, personal care items, souvenirs, snacks, etc. ($250-$300 should be more than adequate).

-In advance of your trip to Poland, we recommend you decide on how you will pay for personal expenses while abroad.
-You may choose to carry a credit card, withdraw Polish złoty using an ATM card, bring U.S. dollars to exchange in Poland or some combination of these options.
+In advance of your trip to Tanzania, we recommend you decide on how you will pay for personal expenses while abroad.
+You may choose to carry a credit card, withdraw Tanzanian shilling using an ATM card, bring U.S. dollars to exchange in Tanzania or some combination of these options.

-NOTE: It is advisable to carry both a widely accepted credit card, and some Polish złoty in small denominations.
+NOTE: It is advisable to carry both a widely accepted credit card, and some Tanzanian shilling in small denominations.
 While bank cards are widely accepted at airports and large stores, many smaller convenience stores and tourist attractions only accept cash.

-Poland’s currency is złoty.
-Currently, 1 Polish złoty equals about 0.25 USD.
-U.S. bank ATM cards can also be used in Poland to obtain złoty.
+Tanzanian currency is the shilling.
+Currently, 1000 Tanzanian shilling equals about 0.43 USD.
+U.S. bank ATM cards can also be used in Tanzania to obtain shilling.
 Students should check with their bank about foreign ATM transaction and conversion fees.
-To avoid additional fees, students may bring U.S. dollars that can be exchanged for the local currency, which the FutureDocs Abroad chaperones can facilitate on-site for students.
+To avoid additional fees, students may bring U.S. dollars that can be exchanged for the local currency, which the FutureDocs Abroad staff can facilitate on-site for students.
+It’s recommended that if you bring U.S. dollars, only bring crisp, clean bills, as bills with marks, tears, or creases are likely to be rejected when you go to exchange them in Tanzania.

 Below you will find a breakdown of our various activities and the dress code for each.